 Each year the prior year's projects held for consideration become the basis for updating new construction requests from the district as part of the new capital plan cycle.
-The forms are made available to districts in late summer (See Division of School Facilities Oversight Board website, https://sfb.az.gov, District Access, Annual Reporting).
+The forms are made available to districts in late summer (School Facilities Oversight Board website, https://sfb.az.gov, District Access, Annual Reporting).